-- (1) Represents the portion of each NEO's annual bonus that the Board determined to pay in cash, rather than in the form of restricted stock subject to a one-year vesting period. - (2) Represents the aggregate grant date fair value of the awards as determined under Financial Accounting Standards Board Accounting Standards Codification Topic No. 718-20, Awards Classified as Equity, which was recognized by the Company for awards granted during 2019, 2018 and 2017.
-For information, including assumptions, regarding the valuation of these awards refer to Note J to the Company's Consolidated Financial Statements for the year ended December 31, 2019 included in the Company's Annual Report on Form 10-K for the year ended December 31, 2019, and the Company's discussion of Critical Accounting Policies and Estimates under the heading "Share-based compensation" included on page 43 of that Form 10-K. - (3) For 2019, includes restricted stock awards granted in 2019 in respect of 2018 annual bonuses.
-Such awards are subject to a one year vesting period. - (4) The grant date fair value of the performance share awards included in this column is the target payout based on the probable outcome of the performance-based conditions determined as of the grant date.
+- (1) In 2020, each of our NEOs voluntarily took a temporary base salary reduction from April 13, 2020 through July 5, 2020 as part of the Company's cost reduction efforts in light of the effects of the COVID-19 pandemic - (2) Represents the aggregate grant date fair value of the awards as determined under Financial Accounting Standards Board Accounting Standards Codification Topic No. 718-20, Awards Classified as Equity, which was recognized by the Company for awards granted during 2021, 2020 and 2019.
+For information, including assumptions, regarding the valuation of these awards refer to Note 10 to the Company's Consolidated Financial Statements for the year ended December 31, 2021 included in the 2021 Annual Report and the Company's discussion of Significant Accounting Policies under the heading "Share-based compensation" included on page F-12 of the 2021 Annual Report. - (3) For 2020, includes restricted stock awards granted in 2020 in respect of 2019 annual bonuses.
+Such awards were subject to a one year vesting period.
+For 2019, includes restricted stock awards granted in 2019 in respect of 2018 annual bonuses.
+Such awards were subject to a one year vesting period. - (4) The grant date fair value of the performance share awards included in this column is the target payout based on the probable outcome of the performance-based conditions determined as of the grant date.
 The maximum potential payout of the stock awards would be 150% of the target shares awarded on the grant date.
-The maximum value of the performance share awards for 2019 determined as of the grant date would be as follows for each respective executive officer: Mr. Kay: \$863,438, Daniel Siegel: \$86,345, and Mr. Winoker: \$55,260.
-The grant date fair value of the shares of restricted stock granted to the NEOs pursuant to their 2018 annual bonus in lieu of cash compensation was calculated based upon the closing price per share on the date of the grant.
-The value of those awards to Mr. Kay, Jeffrey Siegel, Daniel Siegel, and Mr. Winoker were \$188,000, \$131,600, and \$75,200, respectively.
+The maximum value of the performance share awards granted in 2021 determined as of the grant date would be as follows for each respective executive officer: Mr. Kay: \$1,573,236, Daniel Siegel: \$319,050, and Mr. Winoker: \$132,938.